mao-productions/getmicah.github.io/me/index.md

 ## Biography
 Lives and works in Stockholm.
 He stages installations and performs narrative structures, using spoken word, sound compositions, film and photography.
 Through live performances and installations, Vonna-Michell creates circuitous, multilayered narratives, characterized by fragments of information, detours, and repetitions.

-In 2010 together with Diana Kaur he founded MOUNT ANALOGUE (<a href="http://www.mountanalogue.org" target="blank">mountanalogue.org</a>), a publishing space, curatorial and editorial agency and analogue studio.
+In 2010 together with Diana Kaur he founded <a href="http://www.mountanalogue.org" target="blank">Mount Analogue</a>, a publishing space, curatorial and editorial agency and analogue studio.

 ## Prizes and Awards
 * 2014 _Turner Prize_ (shortlisted)